-The capstone course for social science majors assesses competence in social science Core courses and in the area of specialization through a variety
+The capstone course for social science majors assesses competence in social science Core courses and in the area of specialization through a variety of assignments such as book critique, research paper, and content exam.

 Prerequisite(s): Social Science major and Senior Standing.